berttejeda/bert.docs.ansible/README.md

 * mandatory:
     - [pandoc](https://pandoc.org/installing.html)
     - [pp](https://github.com/CDSoft/pp) (Pre-compiled binaries available for Windows and Linux)

-# Building The HTA
+    - A copy of the [bert.docs](https://github.com/berttejeda/bert.docs.git) repo

+## HowTo

-To build the HTA, you'll need to grab a copy of [bert.docs](https://github.com/berttejeda/bert.docs.git), as this project utilizes objects from that codebase.
+Again, to build the document, you'll need to grab a copy of [bert.docs](https://github.com/berttejeda/bert.docs.git), as this project utilizes objects from that codebase.

 The [build.sh](build.sh) pandoc/pp wrapper script outputs a single .hta file as per specification.